 On April 15, 2021, the Company filed a Verified Complaint in the Court of Chancery to confirm the arbitration award.
 On May 19, 2021, Theravance Biopharma submitted an answer to the Verified Complaint and filed a Motion to Modify the Arbitral Award, alleging that it contained a mathematical error.
 The parties filed a proposed stipulation to remand the motion to Chancellor Chandler for his consideration, which the Court of Chancery granted.
-On June 25, 2021, Innoviva submitted a brief to Chancellor Chandler in opposition to the motion.
-On July 15, 2021, Theravance Biopharma submitted a reply brief.
-Chancellor Chandler's decision on the motion is pending.
+On June 25, 2021, Innoviva submitted a brief to Chancellor Chandler in opposition to the motion and on July 15, 2021, Theravance Biopharma submitted a reply brief.
+On August 6, 2021, Chancellor Chandler issued a modified final award, which did not affect any of his ultimate conclusions.
+The modified award was confirmed by the Court of Chancery on September 16, 2021.